Vishal-Saravanan/tinder-clone/README.md

-# ReactProjects
+# Tinder-clone
-List of Reat and Mern Stack Projects
+Implementation of Tinder app